We moved from Hostinger to DigitalOcean

 Our realtime system runs on Node.js and was proxied through Apache.
 However, Apache with mpm_prefork isn’t very good to handle concurrent connections with ease.
 To solve that easily, we installed Nginx on the same server and proxied the Node.js server through it.
 Great!
 We could sleep very well for another few hours.

 The server again crashed when we started getting 200+ concurrent connections.
 Then, we increased the max connections directive of the NGINX server.
 Even it fixed the problem up to 1000 connections, unfortunately, we couldn’t increase the open file limit in Ubuntu as Hostinger uses OpenVZ for VPS servers.
 We needed a VPS server with KVM virtualization.

-Even I’m talking softly at this moment, we were extremely panic at the moment.
+Even though I’m talking softly at this moment, we were extremely panicked at that moment.
 On the one hand, the servers are restarting in a few hours, and there were awful downtimes on our sites.
 On the other hand, we know that this is an extremely bad customer experience.
 So, we need quick solutions.

 Fortunately, I had a $100 coupon from DigitalOcean and had tested it a few weeks back.
 I searched the internet if “DigitalOcean droplets use KVM” (Droplets are VPS servers.
 It’s just the name used at DigitalOcean).
 The answer was unclear but resources alluded that they do.
 I checked it by myself on a test server.

 hostnamectl command to check it out.
 It will say what

 Virtualization your server uses.